KuangPF/dumi-theme-antd/example/docs/guide/dev.en-US.md

 ### Development Process

-It is recommended to use `npm` or `yarn` as a package management tool.
+It is recommended to use `pnpm` as a package management tool.

-After you clone the dumi-theme-antd code and use: <InstallDependencies npm='$ npm install' yarn='$ yarn'></InstallDependencies>
+After you clone the dumi-theme-antd code and use:
+<InstallDependencies defaultActiveKey='pnpm' pnpm='$ pnpm install' npm='$ npm install' yarn='$ yarn'></InstallDependencies>

-After installing the dependencies, run the following command to start the development mode. <InstallDependencies npm='$ npm run docs' yarn='$ yarn docs'></InstallDependencies>
+After installing the dependencies, run the following command to start the development mode. <InstallDependencies defaultActiveKey='pnpm' pnpm='$ pnpm run docs' npm='$ npm run docs' yarn='$ yarn docs'></InstallDependencies>

 Modify `/src` to debug the files in the directory.